williamgilpin/howto/howto_pypi.md

 	username: <username>
 	password: <pass>

-This will help avoid having to login elsewhere
+This will help avoid having to login elsewhere.
+If you are having problems logging in, check the contents of this file